 What are weightlifting straps for?

-Lifting straps can be used to secure your grip on the barbell when dong pulls, shrugs and deadlifts.
+Lifting straps can be used to secure your grip on the barbell when doing pulls, shrugs, and deadlifts.
 As your grip gets weaker, lifting straps provide support and stability to finish your reps.

 Should I use lifting straps for lifting?